hoeken/PsychicHttp/README.md

 # PsychicHttp

 PsychicHttp is a webserver library for ESP32 + Arduino framework which uses the ESP-IDF HTTP Server library under the hood.
-It is written in a similar style to the Arduino WebServer and ESPAsyncServer to make writing code simple and porting from those other libraries straightforward.
+It is written in a similar style to the [Arduino WebServer](https://github.com/espressif/arduino-esp32/tree/master/libraries/WebServer), [ESPAsyncWebServer](https://github.com/me-no-dev/ESPAsyncWebServer), and [ArduinoMongoose](https://github.com/jeremypoulter/ArduinoMongoose) to make writing code simple and porting from those other libraries straightforward.

 # Features